The 8 principles of The Data Protection Act & GDPR

 Principle 1 – Fair and lawful

-The first data protection principle directs the controller to process the data protection lawfully and fairly.
+The first data protection principle directs the controller to process data protection lawfully and fairly.
 This means that the controller must notify the data subject on how their data will be processed in accordance, why the information is being collected and to whom it will be disclosed (if required).
 Unauthorised or unlawful processing of data is a violation of this principle.

-This act principle gives individuals the right to allow the organisation to process data lawfully and fairly.
+This act principle gives individuals the Right to allow the organisation to process data lawfully and fairly.

 Principle 2 – Purpose

 The collected data can only be processed fairly and lawfully for purposes.
-Any processing that is not justified or allowed by the subject’s general data protection cannot be held.
+Any processing not justified or allowed by the subject’s general data protection cannot be held.
 The controller must inform the individual to obtain and process the data.

 Principle 3 – Adequacy